 - Tax documents

 - A description of the area to be rented (example: back bedroom and bath, downstairs portion of house, etc.)

 - A description of the parking available to renters (in addition to the parking used by the owner in residential zoned districts)

 Have the information listed above ready in order to complete the online license registration.
-If you have questions during your online registration process, please contact the help center at 303-479-3193.
+If you have questions during your online registration process or experience any technical issues, please contact the STR Helper help center at 303-479-3193.

 Please allow up to 10 business days for processing.
 Once approved, a copy of your license will be emailed to you and must be posted in the dwelling unit.